Rainlabuw/satellite-constellation/rl_experiments/notes.md

 HAAL experiment 1 has an average task in view of 8.67, and experiment 2 has avg.
 14.4.
 Thus, I think M=10 for a constellation of 10x10 should be fine.

-Generated value function and policy pairs for just a sungle of the 10 sims, and it was already 40 Gb, so 10x that would be far too much.
+Generated value function and policy pairs for just a single of the 10 sims, and it was already 40 Gb, so 10x that would be far too much.
 For that reason, switching to on the fly sampling and training - pick random numbers corresponding to datasets and timesteps, generate the pairs right then, and then train on that minibatch.